fcenobi/VMRC-Direct-Links/README.md

 **PowerCLI commands to create the VICredentialStore file.**

-Passwords are hashed but are reversable.
+Passwords are hashed but are reversible.
 Rights to the file are restricted to the user who creates the file
 ```
 New-VICredentialStoreItem -Host <vcenter_name> -User <user_name> -Password <password> -File 'c:\Path\To\Credential\File.xml'
 New-VICredentialStoreItem -Host <esxi_server_01> -User <user_name> -Password <password> -File 'c:\Path\To\Credential\File.xml'